BA Primary Education with Mathematics (QTS)

 Study BA Primary Education with Mathematics Specialism (QTS) and discover how you can champion mathematics within primary education and build pupils' confidence as mathematicians.

 This course will enable you to get a job as a primary school teacher following graduation.
-There is a high demand for specialist primary school teachers and many of our graduates go on to become subject leaders.
-Furthermore, we are ranked 10th in the UK for Education (The Guardian University Guide 2022).
+There is a high demand for specialist mathematics primary school teachers and many of our graduates go on to become subject leaders.
+Furthermore, we are ranked 9th in the UK for Education (The Guardian University Guide 2024).

 You will have the opportunity to carry out placements throughout this course.
 These will take place within local schools that the Institute of Education has active relationships with.
 Whilst there you will be mentored by a teacher and linked to a University tutor, who will provide you with additional support.

 During your first year you will attend a weekly placement, which will familiarise you with the daily routine of the classroom and link in with your professional modules.
 For example, you may have to complete an observation for an assignment.
 You will also complete a block placement during each year of the course.

 You will spend four weeks in a Key Stage 1 (KS1) setting during your first year, seven weeks in a KS2 setting in the second year, and an eight-week placement in a Key Stage of your choice during the final year.

 At the University of Reading we believe that climate and sustainability education is everyone’s responsibility.
 This is why we have set out our vision that all initial teacher trainees should be able to access training that empowers them to effectively incorporate climate education within their teaching across all levels and subjects as part of our National Climate Education Action Plan.

 Across all of our ITT programmes at the Institute of Education, you will learn about:

 - what is happening to our climate, how to help children learn about climate and sustainability in an age-appropriate and accessible way, and how to develop your own positioning as a teacher